thuzarwin/open-data-sprints/docs/project-training.rst

 - Open Data Liaisons are city employees that act as the link between the data and their department.

-- General Users are those who might come across or are curious about The city of Austin's open data.
+- Open Data Liaisons and  general city of Austin employees are those who might come across or are curious about The city of Austin's open data.

 Key dates
 ----------------------------------------------